kelmo974/forestry_learning/READ.md

 # Tennessee Forest Canopy Height: Spatial and Tabular ETL to Feed Machine Learning Model

 > **Project Objective:** Create compatibility between ground survey forest data and satellite canopy height rasters to fuel a robust, ML-ready dataset for biomass modeling.
-We want the model to identify potential beetle killoffs, storm damage, or even illegal deforestation.
+The model, built on XGBoost framework,  aims to identify potential disturbances that could suggest hyper-localized storm damage, undocumented deforestation, or effects of invasive beetle species.

 ---

 ## Overview

 This project addresses the gap between ground-level forestry inventory and satellite canopy height models.
-By joining thousands of tree measurements captured in the field with spatial rasters, we can build a model to predict forest structure across the state of Tennessee.
+By joining thousands of tree measurements captured in the field with spatial rasters, a reliable model to predict forest structure in Tennessee can be built.

 Tabular data was obtained from the Forest Inventory and Analysis DataMart provided by the U.S. Department of Agriculture.
 Information regarding the plot of land, condition of the land, and field surveys of trees were of particular interest to this query, so three applicable tables were downloaded from the FIA DataMart.
 A fourth table, containing the master list of tree species, would later be included from the same source.
 That raw data can be found here: [FIA DataMart](https://research.fs.usda.gov/products/dataandtools/fia-datamart)

 To make a comparison to remote sensing data and demonstrate competency working with raster data, canopy height measurements captured with LiDAR instrumentation at a resolution of 10-m were sourced to then be combined with the tabular data from Tennessee forests.
 The canopy height data was compiled by EcoVision Lab at the ETH Zurich.
 The following link offers further details on their research and access to the datasets: [ETH Zurich](https://prs.igp.ethz.ch/research/completed_projects/automated_large-scale_high_carbon_stock.html)

-The Data Pipeline & Architecture section found below offers a detailed recount of the steps used to clearn and store raw data, transform it into a model-ready format, design of the machine learning model, and analysis of the model's results.
+The Data Pipeline & Architecture section found below details the steps used to clearn and store raw data, transform it into a model-ready format, design of the machine learning model, and analysis of the model's results.

 An actionable audit list of `plot_id` values associated with false positives was stored automatically by the script.